surtlab/How_to_recreate_published_figures/Megaplasmid_mSphere_Recreate_Figs/Fig2.md

 I've also set the particular colors for each treatment using the `scale_fill_manual` command and by designating colors for each treatment as they appear after the reordering from above.
 Fill for this is set in the `aes` line above.
 Then I use `facet_wrap` to bring together the data into one grid, and label the Y axis title using `ylab()`.
 Lastly, I add significance values to each of the plots using `stat_compare_means`.

+*also important to note that if you are copy/pasting the lines below that the '+' cannot be on a new line or the code will not work*

 ```
 q_plots<-q%>%ggplot(aes(x=Treatment, y=Normalized_Area,fill=Treatment))